bharaths20/bharaths20/README.md

 - 👋 Hi, I’m @bharaths20
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Front End Technologies
 - 💞️ I’m looking to collaborate on Front End projects which will increase my knowledge and help me get a realtime knowledge on these technologies.
 - 📫 Reach me at bharathn127@gmail.com